michaelsboost/ArabEngo/README.md

 Availability
 -------------

-Currently ArabEngo is only available [Online](https://michaelsboost.github.io/ArabEngo/) however you can export it for Windows, Linux, Mac OS X, Chrome and for mobile devices (via PhoneGap) using [WebDGap](https://michaelsboost.github.io/WebDGap/)
+Currently ArabEngo is only available [Online](https://michaelsboost.github.io/ArabEngo/) however you can export it for Windows, Linux, Mac OS X, Chrome and for mobile devices (via PhoneGap Build) using [WebDGap](https://michaelsboost.github.io/WebDGap/)

 Tech
 -------------